Hi-Paris-Al/python_ci-cd_example/README.md

-This is the test repository to implement CI/CD of Python Projects
+This is the test repository to implement CI/CD of Python Project